papijo/go-cli-bill-application/README.md

 ## Contributing

 We welcome contributions to enhance and extend the functionality of the Go CLI Bill Management Application.
-If you have ideas for improvements, additional features, or bug fixes, please feel free to contribute by opening issues or submitting pull requests on the project's [GitHub repository](https://github.com/your/repository).
+If you have ideas for improvements, additional features, or bug fixes, please feel free to contribute by opening issues or submitting pull requests on the project's [GitHub repository](https://github.com/papijo/go-cli-bill-application).

 ## License

 The Go CLI Bill Management Application is licensed under the MIT License.
-You can find the complete license terms in the [LICENSE](LICENSE) file.

 ---